 What Makes Boxelder Bugs Appear Threatening

 Feelings of panic are normal when coming across a bug with red and black colors.
 For instance, it can be a scary sight coming upon one of these bugs.
-Seeing their black, oval-shaped body, with stripes or dots colored brilliant orange or red.
+Seeing the black, oval-shaped body of boxelder beetles, with stripes or dots colored brilliant orange or red insects.
 We often associate danger with the colors red, black, and orange.

 These insects or bugs have two antennae, six legs, and mouthparts that are piercing.
 These mouthparts permit the bug to bite into and suck out the juices of a plant.